GAMMAGARD LIQUID is a ready-to-use liquid medicine that is given in a vein (intravenously) to treat multifocal motor neuropathy (MMN) in adults.

 *Mean time it takes to get MMN diagnosed

-Even after seeking help, getting an accurate MMN diagnosis can be difficult, in part because it shares many symptoms with other diseases that are better-known, like amyotrophic lateral sclerosis (ALS).
+Even after seeking help, getting an accurate MMN diagnosis can be difficult, in part because it shares many symptoms with other diseases that are better known, like amyotrophic lateral sclerosis (ALS).
 It’s important to note that there are some key differences between MMN and other diseases.
 Make sure to talk with your doctor about any questions you have.

 Key differences between MMN and other similar diseases